Connect-Ed-Devs/portal/parse_instructions.md

 ### 4. Food Item Processing

 - Combine multiple food items in a course with commas and spaces
+- **For "Entrée" and "International Station" sections: Add a new line between each food item for better readability**
 - Remove OCR artifacts: `[symbols]`, `(random letters)`, `@@`, `*`, bullet points
 - Remove dietary indicators if they're just symbols: `[V]`, `(Vv)`, standalone letters
 - Clean up spacing and formatting